 Some students may select multiple sets of pronouns, for example “she/her/hers” and “they/them/theirs.”
 If a student uses multiple pronouns, it means they are comfortable being referred to by any of the ones they selected.

-Unintentional and occasional misuse of a pronoun is not discrimination.
+Unintentional misuse of a pronoun is not discrimination.
 Still, it is important to keep the student’s experience in mind.
 You would not repeatedly call a student by the wrong name, and repeatedly forgetting to use the student’s pronouns in use can create challenges to learning.

 As part of Columbia’s equal opportunity policy, faculty and teaching staff should be cognizant of pronouns in use and always try to use them.

 Transgender and gender non-conforming students who are accorded respect, including by having their designated pronoun used, benefit academically from being in a more inclusive environment.
 For more information about the value of inclusive classroom settings in students’ academic success, please see the Center for Teaching and Learning’s Guide for Inclusive Teaching at Columbia.

 A key element to creating learning environments where transgender and gender nonbinary students thrive academically is the respectful use of pronouns.

 Use the pronouns and names students share with you.
 Students look to faculty and teaching staff to set norms and expectations in the classroom, so when you affirm students’ names and pronouns, your actions serve as a model for other students.

 You should expect to have transgender students in your classroom.
 And be aware that some students automatically mention their pronouns when introducing themselves.

 For additional information on building an inclusive classroom, students’ pronouns and consultations on inclusive teaching practices, please contact the Center for Teaching and Learning.
 You can also find additional resources on pronouns and inclusiveness in the Guide for Inclusive Teaching at Columbia.

 This is currently a program for students.
 We will update faculty and staff when this option becomes available for them.